foliant-docs/foliantcontrib.meta/README.md

 This function collects metadata and returns a `Meta` object, which gives access to all sections and meta-fields in the project.

-The required parameter is `chapters` — list of chaters loaded from foliant.yml
+The required parameter is `chapters` — list of chapters loaded from foliant.yml

 ```python
 >>> from foliant.meta.generate import load_meta